ocf/ocfweb/ocfweb/docs/docs/services/web.md

 where `user` is the account name.

-If the "www." or "~" (tilde) are omitted, they will automatically be added.

 Group accounts may also request a [[virtual host|doc services/vhost]] for another domain (e.g., group.berkeley.edu).

 ## Setting up web space